Tang Fu-zhen self-immolation incident

 The Tang Fu-zhen self-immolation incident (唐福珍自焚事件) was an event that occurred at Chengdu, Sichuan, People's Republic of China on November 13, 2009.
 Tang Fu-zhen (唐福珍) fought with a demolition crew and government authorities in an effort to save a building.
-In the end she lost and self-immolated.
+In the end she lost and immolated herself.
 The incident has triggered a debate on "forced demolitions" rampant across China.

 Background

 In 1996, Tang Fu-zhen's husband Hu Chang-ming (胡昌明) constructed a three-story building in Jinhua village (金华村).

 Event

 At the time of the incident Tang Fu-zhen was 47 years of age.
 On November 13, 2009, Tang Fu-zhen together with her relatives and those of her ex-husband's relatives fought with a demolition team.
 According to her brother Tang Fu-ming (唐福明), he told the media the demolition relocation took place at the early morning hour of 5 AM on November 13.
 People wearing camouflage clothing started entering the building armed with shields and steel pipes.
 The attackers started indiscriminately beating anyone in the building.
 The demolition crew were backed by police and firefighters.
 Tang and her relatives threw rocks and bottles filled with gasoline.

 Three hours into the melee, Tang poured gasoline all over her body.
 She began saying something on the roof of the building, while others tried to prevent her actions.
-In 10 minutes, she self-immolated and turned bright red in flames on the roof.
+In 10 minutes, she immolated herself and turned bright red in flames on the roof.
 In the event, four members of Tang Fu-zhen's family ended up wounded and in the hospital.
 Two people suffered severe injuries.
 Seven people were taken away by public safety officials.

 Tang Fu-zhen's sister Tang Fu-jing (唐福英) said that after the immolation incident, her hospital room was blockaded by 4 people.
 She was not able to see her sister at all.
 On November 29, 2009 at 11 PM Tang Fu-zhen was officially pronounced dead by the hospital.
 The building was also destroyed.

 A mobile phone captured the event and spread the video on the Internet.
 The story was given wide coverage and was broadcast on CCTV.